 Perhaps the best comparison is our change in height: we are 11cm (around 5 inches) taller today than in the 19th Century, for instance – but that doesn’t mean our genes have changed; it just means our overall health has changed.

 Indeed, some of the same factors may underlie both shifts.
 Improved medicine, reducing the prevalence of childhood infections, and more nutritious diets, should have helped our bodies to grow taller and our brains to grow smarter, for instance.
-Some have posited that the increase in IQ might also be due to a reduction of the lead in petrol, which may have stunted cognitive development in the past.
-The cleaner our fuels, the smarter we became.

 Whatever the cause of the Flynn effect, we may have already reached the end of this era – with the rise in IQs stalling

 This is unlikely to be the complete picture, however, since our societies have also seen enormous shifts in our intellectual environment, which may now train abstract thinking and reasoning from a young age.
 In education, for instance, most children are taught to think in terms of abstract categories (whether animals are mammals or reptiles, for instance).
 We also lean on increasingly abstract thinking to cope with modern technology.
 Just think about a computer and all the symbols you have to recognise and manipulate to do even the simplest task.
 Growing up immersed in this kind of thinking should allow everyone to cultivate the skills needed to perform well in an IQ test.